magneticio/vamp.io/content/blog/custom-data-source-ab-testing.md

 If you have read our previous blog post, you will notice that the configuration we are using here is very similar to the one used back then.
 We are configuring the names of the Service and Gateway that the Experiment will use, the time interval of each update and the amount by which the routes weights should be shifted, and, finally, we are defining three Subsets, each one with its own tags or features.
-In addition to all that, however we are also providing, through the Data Source path field, the the uri towards our mock data source.
+In addition to all that, however we are also providing, through the Data Source path field, the uri towards our mock data source.
 This will allow the Experiment to query it for data at each interval.

 On its own, however, specifying this uri is not enough.
 As we said earlier, we also have to tell Vamp Lamia to use a different implementation for the Driver responsible for querying Elasticsearch.